Table of Contents

 - 6. Which one is easier?

-1. Copyediting vs. copywriting: Main difference
+1. Copyediting vs. copywriting: The main difference

 The main differences between copyediting and copywriting are primarily the role and the function.